h2r/java_rosbridge/README.md

 `double x = data.get("msg").get("linear").get("x").asDouble();`.

 If a field's value is an array, it still is returned as a `JsonNode`; however, `JsonNode` has convenient methods for working with it.
 To get the size of the array use `node.size()` where `node` is the current `JsonNode` element you're using.
 To get an element within it (also returned as a `JsonNode` for recrusion of non-primitives), use `node.get(i)`, where `i` is the index into the array.
 See the [JsonNode Java documentation](http://fasterxml.github.io/jackson-databind/javadoc/2.2.0/com/fasterxml/jackson/databind/JsonNode.html) for more information on working with a `JsonNode`.

-###### Interfacing with the Legacy Data Format

-The earlier version of java_rosbridge (now saved in branch v1), has the `receive` method receive a `Map<String, Object>` data structure for the formatted JSON data, rather than a `JsonNode`.
-If your code was built on this legacy format and you would like to easily port things over, there is a `LegacyFormat` class within the `RosListenDelegate` interface that allows you to easily get back the `Map<String, Object>` representation of the JSON data.
-Simply use the code:

-`Map<String, Object> oldFormat = RosListenDelegate.LegacyFormat.legacyFormat(stringRep);`

-where `stringRep` is the string representation of the ROSBridge passed to the `receive` method, to get back this old format.